WEBl0ck/fallen-soul-osu-skin/README.md

-# fallen-soul - just another one osu skin, hope you like it :)
+# fallen-soul - the true dead inside osu skin, enjoy..

 ## almost all sounds of this skin, as well as some details are taken from [WhiteCat CK](https://github.com/myangelaku/whitecat-skins), also i take slider-follow-circle from [Rafis skin](https://gist.github.com/Dinoxe/0f89bbe0c88ef9d468e49df3da8f8932), only changed the color.